connectrpc/connectrpc.com/docs/cors.md

 credentials, such as cookies, TLS client certificates, or authorization headers.

 It's best to avoid wildcards in production.
-CORS libraries typically provide mechanism for common use cases like allowing multiple origins.
+CORS libraries typically provide a mechanism for common use cases like allowing multiple origins.

 ## Private network access